Imperial Austrian Army (1806–1867): 1860–66

-The 62 regiments of 4 battalions were reorganised into 80 regiments of 3 battalions with a depot battalion raised only during wartime (a reduction of 8 battalions) the Grenadier companies were also disbanded.
-For the Austro-Prussian War every regiment raised its depot battalion and converted into a field battalion and raised a depot division which were combined into 20 field battalions.
+The 62 regiments of 4 battalions were reorganised into 80 regiments of 3 battalions, with a depot battalion raised only during wartime (a reduction of 8 battalions).
+The Grenadier companies were also disbanded.
+For the Austro-Prussian War, every regiment raised its depot battalion and converted into a field battalion and raised a depot division, which was combined into 20 field battalions.

 Cavalry

 1836–51

 The cavalry establishment in 1836 consisted of 8 Cuirassier regiments, 6 Dragoon regiments, seven Chevauxlégers regiments, twelve Hussar regiments and four Uhlan regiments.

 1851–59

-Following the conflicts of 1848 the Austrian cavalry was greatly reformed, the Chevauxlégers had 6 regiments converted to Uhlans and one to Dragoons.
-In 1854 another Uhlan and Dragoon regiment were raised.
-Thus there were in 1854 8 Dragoon regiments, 12 Hussar, 12 Uhlan and 8 Cuirassier.
-The Dragoons and Cuirassiers being classed as heavy cavalry possessed 6 squadrons with the Uhlans and Hussars containing 8 in 1852 a depot was formed per regiment with it expanding in wartime to form a depot squadron.
+Following the conflicts of 1848, the Austrian cavalry was greatly reformed; the Chevauxlégers had 6 regiments converted to Uhlans and one to Dragoons.
+In 1854, another Uhlan and Dragoon regiments were raised.
+Thus, there were in 1854 8 Dragoon regiments, 12 Hussar, 12 Uhlan and 8 Cuirassier.
+The Dragoons and Cuirassiers, being classed as heavy cavalry, possessed 6 squadrons, with the Uhlans and Hussars containing 8.
+In 1852, a depot was formed per regiment, with it expanding in wartime to form a depot squadron.

-Theoretically, the Austrian imperial cavalry had 288 squadrons and 10 depot squadrons with 66,121 men and 56,152 horses in 1859 which would have been expanded to 70,912 men and 60,992 horses following mobilisation however the cavalry was 16,000 horses short.
+Theoretically, the Austrian imperial cavalry had 288 squadrons and 10 depot squadrons with 66,121 men and 56,152 horses in 1859, which would have been expanded to 70,912 men and 60,992 horses following mobilisation; however, the cavalry was 16,000 horses short.